 3) Click Next >.

-4) To view more restore points, check the Show more restore points box.
+4) To view more restore points, select Show more restore points.
 If you want to know what programs and drivers will be affected after the restoration, click to highlight a certain restore point and then click Scan for affected programs.

 5) When you finally determine which restore point you’ll revert your system to, select it and click Next >.

 6) Confirm your restore point and click Finish.

 7) Save any unsaved work and close all the running apps.
 When you’re ready, click Yes.

 Wait for the System Restore process to be completed.
 Then start the problematic program and see if the error message pops up.
 If it does, then move on to the next fix.